ARUNDEL WRIGHTE – Box Hill pioneer

 Papua New Guinea Expedition

-Her collection of New Guinean artefacts was auctioned in 2016; it is not known who bought the collection.
+Winifred’s collection of New Guinean artefacts was auctioned in 2016; it is not known who bought the collection.
 Although the proceeds of the auction went to the RSPCA as per her wishes the collection is now also probably lost to the Whitehorse and Australian community.

 Winifred McCook lived in the house for 87 years, she died in 2015 aged 92.
 The house was sold in 2017 with the proceeds going to the RSPCA as per her wishes in her Will.
 For her funeral Winifred requested that mourners donate to the Victorian Animal Aid Trust in lieu of flowers.

-On Sunday May 28, 2017 3AW radio broadcast a program titled 'Remembering Winifred McCook and the Box Hill Time Capsule that was her home'.
-To listen to the program please click on the following link:
+On Sunday May 28, 2017 3AW radio broadcast a program titled ‘Remembering Winifred McCook and the Box Hill Time Capsule that was her home'.
+To listen to the program please click on the following link: Remembering Winifred McCook and the Box Hill Time Capsule that was her home.
+Sun 28 May, 2017 - 3AW Remember When - Omny.fm

 THE HOUSE - AN ARCHITECTURAL WONDER IN BOX HILL NORTH

-In 1891 William Thodey built a villa on this Box Hill site and according to a City of Box Hill Heritage and Conversation Study (1990) states that the house is a ‘substantially intact example of a relatively unusual Queen Anne style residence with tower’ and the Architect was unknown.
+In 1891 William Thodey built a villa on this Box Hill site and according to a City of Box Hill Heritage and Conversation Study, 1990 states that the house is a ‘substantially intact example of a relatively unusual Queen Anne style residence with tower’ and the Architect was unknown.
 After I consulted the world renowned Australian Professor of Architecture Miles Lewis his assessment was that the villa is suggestive of the late 19th century Americanised French Second Empire style rather than Queen Anne style and the Architect was Arthur E Clarke.
-The house is protected by a council Heritage Overlay (HO31).
+The house is protected by a Council Heritage Overlay (HO31).

 The home of William Thodey was designed by the Melbourne architect Arthur E Clarke who served his articles with John Hayward (nephew of Sir Charles Barry, designer of the Houses of Parliament, London 1837) and then worked for Melbourne architectural practice of Grainger & D'Ebro.
 They designed the Princes Bridge, Fremantle Town Hall; the Masonic Hall Company’s building in Lonsdale Street and Auckland’s public library and municipal offices.
 Charles Grainger is the father of Australian composer Percy Grainger.
 Grainger & D'Ebro was dissolved in 1885.